-- Construction phase employment: The Proposed Development could support up to 350 temporary jobs, both direct jobs on-site and in the wider supply chain, during the 12-month construction period (and similar levels of employment during decommissioning of the project). - Contribution of construction phase to economic output: The gross value added (GVA) generated by jobs supported during the construction phase could be up to £23million. - Operational benefits: It is estimated that the Proposed Development will support up to 12 full-time equivalent jobs (FTE) in IACC and the wider economy once it is operational.
+- Construction phase employment: The Proposed Development could support up to 233 temporary jobs, both direct jobs on-site and in the wider supply chain, during the 12-month construction period (and similar levels of employment during decommissioning of the project). - Contribution of construction phase to economic output: The gross value added (GVA) generated by jobs supported during the construction phase could be up to £15.1million. - Operational benefits: It is estimated that the Proposed Development will support up to 12 full-time equivalent jobs (FTE) in IACC and the wider economy once it is operational.
 The GVA associated with the 12 FTEs is estimated to be £0.8million per annum.
-Business rates generated by the Proposed Development could be in the region of £12.2million over its 40-year lifespan (present value). - Supporting economic development objectives: The Proposed Development will support the Welsh Government's pledge to become net zero and the aim of many developing countries involved in COP27 of reducing carbon emissions. - Economic impact of other proposed schemes in Anglesey: Taking into account other proposed schemes in the area and where information is available on their potential impact, the number of gross new jobs created in Anglesey by these schemes (and the Proposed Development) could be in the region of 669 FTEs.
+Business rates generated by the Proposed Development could be in the region of £11.9million over its 40-year lifespan (present value). - Supporting economic development objectives: The Proposed Development will support the Welsh Government's pledge to become net zero and the aim of many developing countries involved in COP28 of reducing carbon emissions.